gitbucket/gitbucket/README.md

 - If you can't find same question and report, send it to [gitter room](https://gitter.im/gitbucket/gitbucket) before raising an issue.
 - The highest priority of GitBucket is the ease of installation and API compatibility with GitHub, so your feature request might be rejected if they go against those principles.

-What's New in 4.26.x
+What's New in 4.27.x
 -------------
-### 4.26.0 - 30 Jun 2018
+### 4.27.0 - 29 Jul 2018
-- Installing plugins from the central registry
-- Repositories tab in the dashboard
+- Create new tag on the browser
-- Fork dialog enhancement
+- EditorConfig support
-- Adjust pull request creation suggestor
+- Improve issues / pull requests search
-- Keep showing incompleted task list
-- New notification hooks

 See the [change log](CHANGELOG.md) for all of the updates.